LC-Linkous/reverse_engineering_notes/README.md

   * Reasons for a DIY tool or larger purchase, vs. using something standard
   * Who is benefiting from this knowledge or these actions (identifying stakeholders)

-These questions are important to begin establishing a scope, objectives, and stakeholders.
+These questions are important to begin establishing a scope, constraints and limitations, objectives, and stakeholders.
 For a personal project, you can be a stakeholder and the benefit of the project can be purely educational.
 In the real world, you may be given the device or problem (and thus the constraints) in a work environment.
 Your job will then be how to select the tool or tools in order to address the problem and stay within the imposed limits and constraints.
 The `Tool-Problem-Device` method still holds up.

 The following sections contain some notes for choosing tools, identifying and articulating problems, and choosing devices.
 The [Flow Chart](#the-flow-chart) and [Table](#the-table) sections do into more detail about specific tools and approaches.

 ## The Flow Chart

 `The Flow Chart` (All Caps) is the affectionate nickname given to the constantly referenced chart of how select topics in reverse engineering are related or use similar tools.
-This version is simplified a little so it can be formatted on this README, but the information is still there (just maybe linked to a table in the next section).
+This version is simplified a little so it can be formatted on this README, but the information is still there (just maybe linked to a table in the next section for completeness).

 The Flow Chart starts off with 4 core topics:
 * Wireless Analysis